stephanbruijnis/omnext.github.io/_best_practices/mendix/Layout/63-Use-layout-containers-over-tables.markdown

 ---

 layout: post
-title:  "Use layout containers over tables"
+title:  "Use layout grids over tables"
 categories: Layout
 prio:
 rulenumber: 63
 rulename:
 ruleset:

 ---

 **Why**
-null
+A Layoutgrid renders better html and can be styled better.

 ![63.png]({{ site.url }}/assets/63.png)

 **How to fix**
+Replace tables by layoutgrids.